xebia-functional/nine-cards-backend/README.md

 The information for user authentication is carried in the HTTP headers `X-Android-ID`, `X-Auth-Token` and `X-Session-Token`.

 * The `X-Android-ID` should give the `androidId` of the client's device.
-Note that, since the GAC process in the signup involve a user and device, the device itself and nut just the user should be signed up beforehand.
+Note that, since the GAC process in the signup involves a user and device, it is the device itself and not just the user that should be signed up beforehand.

 * The `X-Session-Token` should carry the user's `sessionToken` that the NCBE generated and gave to the client in Step 3 of the signup process.
   This value acts as a way to identify the user within the NCBE.